 Keep Fluid Full.
 Test & check for leaks.
 Pay attention to the temperature gauge.
 Never Drive a vehicle while it is overheating.
 This can prevent major engine damage to the cylinder head(s) & head gasket(s) If overheating symptoms are present.
 It is advised to have vehicle towed.
 Where KD Automotive’s professional staff can determine the cause & needed repair to the vehicle.

 Check the Battery

 Inspect the battery’s terminals and cables to make sure they are securely attached, with no corrosion.
 If the battery has removable caps, check its fluid level.
-The colder months we experience here in the Pacific North West can strain a weak battery causing many cold morning “No Start” conditions.
-Keep this in mind as we approach the winter months & have your vehicles battery checked at least once per year.
+The colder months we experience here in the Pacific North West can strain a weak battery causing many cold morning “No Start” conditions and we absolute best want to keep this in mind as we approach the winter months & have your vehicles battery checked at least once per year.

 Change the Automatic-Transmission Fluid

 Many models require that you replace the fluid and filter every 36,000 miles—sooner if the normally pink fluid takes on a brownish tint.
 With some cars the fluid and, if applicable, the filter can go 100,000 miles or more.
 CVT Transmission require a special type of transmission fluid that is not compatible with standard ATF (auto-trans fluid)

 Do this every two to three years, even if they don’t show any wear.
 If a belt becomes noisy, have it adjusted or replaced.